Shaon2221/Real-Time-Tweet-Analysis-on-US-Election-2020/README.md

 # Real-time-Twitter-Survey-Analysis-on-US-Election-2020
-An End-to-end projects of NLP
+An End-to-end projects of NLP.